 - 42. In October 2022 the four Black Country authorities (BCAs) decided to cease working on the Black Country Plan (BCP) and to progress individual Local Plans.
 This followed Dudley Council's unilateral statement that it would withdraw from the BCP.
-This decision was confirmed for Sandwell Council through Cabinet approval on 16th November 2022 on a new Local Development Scheme setting out the programme for the preparation of a Sandwell Local Plan (SLP).
-However, the end of work on the BCP has had implications for the way in which the BCAs undertake the Duty to Co-operate (DtC). - 43.
+This decision was confirmed for Sandwell Council through Cabinet approval on 16th November 2022 of a new Local Development Scheme setting out the programme for the preparation of a Sandwell Local Plan (SLP).
+However, the cessation of comprehensive joint working on the BCP has had implications for the way in which the BCAs undertake the Duty to Co-operate (DtC). - 43.
 Meeting the Duty to Cooperate has always been a significant challenge for the BCAs given the significant shortfall of housing and employment land and the area's reliance on neighbouring authorities to help to meet the needs.
-While across the Black Country as a whole, the shortfall as set out in the BCP Regulation 18 Plan was some 28,000 homes and 210ha of employment land to 2039, this is not evenly spread, with the employment land requirement in particular, subject to significant variation and range in the individual BCAs. - 44.
-At the time, three of the four BCAs had a housing shortfall, and all had an employment land shortfall, although this may change as the BCAs are continuing to update their figures as part of their local plan production.
+While across the Black Country as a whole, the shortfall as set out in the BCP Regulation 18 Plan was some 28,000 homes and 210ha of employment land to 2039, this is not evenly spread, with the employment land requirement subject to significant variation and range in the individual BCAs. - 44.
+At the time, three of the four BCAs had a housing shortfall, and all had an employment land shortfall.
 However, the housing and employment land shortfall is most severe in Sandwell, due to its historically high level of housing and employment land need and the limited amount of developable land available in the borough to meet it.
-In the case of employment needs across Functional Economic Areas (FEMAs).
+In the case of employment land, Government guidance requires Councils to assess economic development needs across Functional Economic Areas (FEMAs).
 In the case of the Black Country, the evidence identifies the BCA as being a single FEMA but with strong economic ties to Staffordshire and Birmingham. - 45.
-Up until the end of the BCP, DtC work for the BCAs, including responses to Local Plan consultations for neighbouring authorities, was led by the Association of Black Country Authorities (ABCA) on behalf of the four Councils.
-Working together through ABCA gave the BCAs a strong negotiating position regionally with significant contributions being secured from neighbouring areas of some 8,000 homes and 130ha of employment land - all secured on a pan-Black Country basis.
-The BCAs have also been at the forefront of developing a Statement of Common Ground across the whole of the Greater Birmingham and Black Country Housing Market Area (GBBCHMA) which includes the majority of neighbouring districts which could be expected to make a contribution towards addressing the shortfall.
-The current situation now means that the existing 'offers' from neighbouring areas will need to be clarified and apportioned between the BCLAs.
+Up until the end of the BCP, DtC work for the BCAs, including responses to Local Plan consultations for neighbouring authorities, was led by the Association of Black Country

+Authorities (ABCA) on behalf of the four Councils.
+Working together through ABCA gave the BCAs a strong negotiating position regionally with significant contributions potentially being secured from neighbouring areas of some 8,000 homes and 130ha of employment land - all secured on a pan-Black Country basis.
+The BCAs have also been at the forefront of developing a Statement of Common Ground across the whole of the Greater Birmingham and Black Country Housing Market Area (GBBCHMA) which includes the majority of neighbouring districts which could be expected to contribute towards addressing the shortfall.
+The current situation now means that any 'offers' from neighbouring areas will need to be clarified and apportioned between the BCLAs, which is now more difficult following the change of Government and subsequent consultation on changes to the NPPF and standard method for calculating housing need.